azat-co/fullstack-javascript/chapter8/chapter8.md

     $ service iptables save$ service iptables stop$ chkconfig iptables off

-In the AWS console, find your EC2 instance and apply a proper rule to allow for inbound traffic, for example,
+In the AWS console, find your EC2 instance and apply a proper rule to allow for inbound traffic; for example:

     Protocol: TCPPort Range: 80Source: 0.0.0.0/0

-And from your local machine, that is, your development computer, you can either use the public IP or the public DNS (the Domain Name System) domain, which is found and copied from the AWS console under that instance’s description.
+And from your local machine, that is, your development computer, you can either use the public IP address or the public DNS (the Domain Name System) domain, which is found and copied from the AWS console under that instance’s description.
 For example,

     $ curl XXX.XXX.XXX.XXX –v

 It’s worth mentioning that AWS supports many other operating systems via its AWS Marketplace (<https://aws.amazon.com/marketplace>).
-Although AWS EC2 is a very popular and affordable choice, there other alternatives as well: [Joyent](http://www.joyent.com) (<https://www.joyent.com>), [Microsoft Azure](https://azure.microsoft.com/en-us) (https://azure.microsoft.com/en-us), [Rackspace Open Cloud](http://www.rackspace.com/cloud) (<http://www.rackspace.com/cloud>), and others.
+Although AWS EC2 is a very popular and affordable choice, there are other alternatives as well: Google Cloud (<https://cloud.google.com>), Microsoft Azure (<https://azure.microsoft.com>), IBM Cloud (<https://www.ibm.com/cloud>), and others.

 Summary
 =======

-This chapter deals with descriptions of different deployment approaches, the final version of Message Board application, and its deployment with two approaches: different and the same domains.
+This chapter presented the descriptions of different deployment approaches, the final version of the Message Board application, and its deployment with two approaches: on different domains and on the same domains.
 We covered deployment using the Git and Heroku command-line interfaces to deploy to PaaS.
 And we worked through examples of installing and building a Node.js environment on AWS EC2 and running Node.js apps on AWS with CentOS.